aecyia/Sakura/README.md

 + Most UI assets that were blue
 + CAS, CAP, Build Buy Modes
 + Some Icons
++ Memories Scrapbook
++ World Adventures Journal
 + Many many more

 ## What it doesn't change . . . yet

-+ Memories Scrapbook
-+ World Adventures Journal
 + Map Tags
-+ Certain popups
++ Certain popups such as competitions

 ## ♡